gazbert/bxbot/README.md

 The REST API listens for plain HTTP traffic on port `8080` by default - you can change the `server.port` in the [./config/application.properties](./config/application.properties) file.

-**Warning:** The bot must be configured to use TLS if you plan on accessing the REST API over a public network - see the _[TLS](#tls)_ section below.
+The bot _must_ be configured to use TLS if you plan on accessing the REST API over a public network - see the _[TLS](#tls)_ section below.

 You _must_ also change the `bxbot.restapi.jwt.secret` value in the